Zodletone Mountain: Zodletone Spring

 Located on the northern slope of Mount Zodletone, the Zodletone Spring is an artesian spring that features a National Science Foundation (NSF) microbial observatory.
 First described by Havens in 1983, the spring is a sulfide-rich and strictly anaerobic hydrocarbon seep that operates at low temperatures.
 The spring discharges approximately 2.11 gallons per minute over a distance of about 22 yards, where the water flows north over Stinking Creek into nearby Saddle Mountain Creek.
 The spring is a closed area of approximately 1 square meter filled with biomass and soft sediments to a depth of at least 6 inches.
 The spring water has a sulfide content of 8–10 mmol/L and contains 1.0–1.5 mmol of zero valent sulfur.
 The salinity, measured by the concentration of sodium chloride, is around 0.7–1.0%, which is significantly less than seawater (approximately 3.5%).
 These measurements, in the mats formed by the microbes, increase to 2–5%, and in the soil they can reach up to 25–30% at a depth of 2 in and 12 in, respectively.
 The hydrocarbons detected in high concentrations are short-chain alkanes, such as methane, ethane, and propane.

 Since 2001, a team of scientists from the University of Oklahoma (OU) and Oklahoma State University (OSU) has been researching the microbial community (microbiome) at the Zodletone spring.

-This spring is an intriguing research site for geologists and environmental microbiologists due to a variety of factors.
-The high sulfide and methane content of the spring water creates a diverse microbial mat environment along its course down the mountain, displaying unique geochemical and microbial processes.
+This spring has attracted geologists and environmental microbiologists thanks to the high sulfide and methane content of the spring water, which creates a diverse microbial mat environment along its course down the mountain, displaying unique geochemical and microbial processes.

 A list of the minerals encountered there can be found at mindat.org.
 This environment shares many similarities with the conditions that existed on Earth almost two billion years ago when there was no oxygen in the atmosphere, and methane was abundant.
 Frequent sulfur reactions were likely to have occurred.
 Therefore, the spring and spring stream ecosystem provides an opportunity to study the biology and geochemistry of early Earth.
 Therefore, the investigations focus on the role of microorganisms, particularly bacteria and archaea, in hydrocarbon (petroleum) and sulfur metabolism, as well as micro-eukaryotes (eukaryotic microbes such as protists and microfungi).